 - Compile your list of donors who will get phone calls.
 Depending on the size of your list, you may want to reserve phone calls to people who gave in larger amounts.
 Sort your donor data in a way that makes sense for your nonprofit’s size and capacity for making phone calls!

 - Write a phone script.
 The good news is most people will let call from numbers they don’t recognize go right to voicemail, so include a quick script for voicemail messages.
 For phone calls, write a script for a quick introduction (“Hi, I’m [NAME] and I’m a [VOLUNTEER] at [NONPROFIT].
-I don’t want to take too much of your time today but I wanted to ask if you’d be willing to make another donation to [NONPROFIT] before December 31st, like you did in 2022.”)
+I don’t want to take too much of your time today but I wanted to ask if you’d be willing to make another donation to [NONPROFIT] before December 31st, like you did this past year.”)
 Include a few talking points about your accomplishments and how donations are use for callers.

 - Organize your callers.
 This is a great job for volunteers or even for your board to get involved with.
 Split your list up and assign donors for each person to call.
 (A shared Google Sheet would also work!)
 Then, send them their list of donors, and their script, and ask them to start calling!